abg3/Dog-Breed-Classifier-using-CNN/README.md

 # Blog

-If you like to read, please visit my blog-
+If you are an avid reader, please visit my blog - https://medium.com/@abg_85948/discover-your-dog-breed-using-cnn-30636fb15d5f

 # Contents